 If you are often late for meetings, if you always lose things and can’t find anything you need, if you hate deadlines, and if everything in your life seems chaotic – don’t worry.
 It can be solved with time and a good strategy.

 Here’s how you can effectively do that, according to Carter:

 1. If your house is full of stacks of clutter, don’t clean out things by yourself.
 Instead, get the whole family involved in decluttering.

 You can do this by making each person responsible for one room.
-And if you are on your own, start by cleaning up the clutter in one room at a time and finish tidying up that area before you move on to the next one.
+And if you are on your own, start by cleaning up the clutter in one room at a time and finish tidying up that area before moving on to the next one.

 Yet, avoid storing items on open shelves because you’ll still be able to see the clutter that triggers stress.
-Instead of this, store items in “closed” spaces, such as cabinets and drawers.
+Instead, store items in “closed” spaces, such as cabinets and drawers.